 - Anthracnose is a fungal infection that can form ugly lesions on the leaves and the peppers.
 If you spot it early, you may be able to limit damage by spraying the plants with a fungicide, but in severe cases, affected plants should be removed.

 - Mosaic virus is transmitted by aphids, which is another good reason to control these tiny pests that affect so many leafy plants.
-It curls and wrinkles the leaves and stunts overall plant growth, and once these symptoms appear, there's little you can do.
+It curls and wrinkles the leaves and stunts overall plant growth, and once these symptoms appear, there's nothing you can do.
 Prevent this disease by eliminating aphids as soon as you see them.